 I love the special touch that my custom plaid curtains give to my basement.
 They add color and interest to a side of the basement that was pretty boring before.
 The best part about these curtains is that they cost me about $35 to make and only took a couple of hours to sew.
 Now that you know how to sew curtains, you can make them for any room in your home!

-If you have enjoyed this tutorial, be sure to pin it!
+If you have enjoyed this tutorial for how to sew curtains, be sure to pin it!

 If you liked this post, you might also like: